I Don't Care (Ed Sheeran and Justin Bieber song): Background

 "I Don't Care" marks the fourth collaboration between Sheeran and Bieber; they had both contributed guest vocals on Lil Dicky's 2019 song "Earth" for Earth Day 2019, in addition to co-writing Bieber's 2015 song "Love Yourself", and Major Lazer's 2016 song "Cold Water", which featured Bieber and Danish singer MØ.

 The song was produced by Max Martin, Shellback, and Fred Again.
 It was Sheeran's first release of new music in two years, since his Grammy-winning album ÷ in March 2017.

 Composition

 "I Don't Care" is performed in the key of F major with a tempo of 100 beats per minute in common time.
 It follows a chord progression of F–Dm–B–C, and the vocals span two octaves, from C_{3} to C_{5}.
-The song has been noted for its similarity to English singer Cheryl's 2014 single also entitled "I Don't Care".
+The song has been noted for its similarity to English singer Cheryl's 2014 single also titled "I Don't Care".